 ANZCOR suggests that an unresponsive person who is breathing normally is positioned into a lateral, side-lying recovery (lateral recumbent) position as opposed to leaving them supine.
-(2015 CoSTR, weak recommendation, very-low-quality evidence)
+1,4,5 [2015/2020 CoSTRs, weak recommendation, very-low-certainty evidence]

 It is reasonable to roll a face-down unresponsive person onto their back to assess airway and breathing and initiate resuscitation.
-[Class B; Expert consensus opinion] Concern for protecting the neck should not hinder the evaluation process or life saving procedures.
+[Good Practice Statement] Concern for protecting the neck should not hinder the evaluation process or life saving procedures.6